rspace-os/rspace-client-groovy/Readme.md

 #### Iterating over pages of results
 The JSON response also contains a `_links` field that uses HATEOAS conventions to provide links to related content.
 For document listings and searches, links to `previous`, `next`, `first` and `last` pages are provided when needed.

-Using this approach we can iterate through pages of results:
+Using this approach we can iterate through pages of results, getting summary information for each document.

 ```groovy
     next_link = json._links.find{it.rel == 'next'};